 “The morels’ earthy, nutty flavor goes perfectly with all the spring vegetables: asparagus, peas, new onions, potatoes, green garlic,” and she has a great recipe for potato, Morel, and onion Fricassee.
 For that recipe, she suggests cutting the Morels in half lengthwise before sautéing them, and substituting green garlic for the onions.

 Her recipe for Wild Mushrooms Baked in Parchment seasons the Morels with salt, pepper, shallots or herbs, a little butter, and a squeeze of lemon.
 The parchment packages cook on a preheated sheet pan for just 5 minutes, and the deceptively simple preparation really lets the Morel shine.
 Chef Waters recommends making a package for each person so they will “have the pleasure of opening a package and inhaling the escaping aromas.”
 Lovely!

 Always fully cook Morels.
 You will be rewarded with a rich, woodsy fragrance and flavor.

 Those pharaohs knew a thing or two about food!

 Image and content contributed by Karen Beverlin, vice president of Specialty Sales at The Produce Hunter.
-Follow us on Facebook, Twitter, and LinkedIn, and find the best of the Santa Monica Farmers Market every week with The Produce Hunter on Instagram.
+Find the best of the Santa Monica Farmers Market every week with The Produce Hunter on Instagram.
 The Produce Hunter curates the farmers markets, and works with small, local family farmers committed to sustainable agriculture, responsible production, and propagation and promotion of fruit and vegetables with exceptional flavor.